• Skip to primary navigation

 roasted red pepper and tomato soup pin.

-This gorgeous Roasted Red Pepper and Tomato Soup is the perfect soup for chilly weather.
+This gorgeous Low Calorie Red Pepper and Tomato Soup is the perfect soup for chilly weather.
 It comes together on the stovetop in under 25 minutes with a short list of pantry and refrigerated ingredients you probably already have.
-This creamy tomato red pepper soup is impossible to resist, especially when topped with crunchy croutons!

 Jump to: